Next: Default Prefix, Previous: Printing Messages, Up: Other Autoconf macros [Contents][Index]

 because this prevents ‘./configure --help=recursive’ from

-displaying the options of the package foo
+displaying the options of the package foo.
+Instead, you should

 write: